SiyiP/med-linked-blog-starter-md/10B Above the neck/block 10B overview.md

 during brain lab 2 = there's a fake practical/mock one - **she uses sutures or some smaller pins.**
-- **every single one has a prompt - id the pin/suture structure etc... all 25 have a prompt**
+- **every single one has a prompt - id the pin/suture structure etc... all 25 have a prompt** don't worry about white matter tracts (they're in block 11)